-A loop pile carpet has wool or synthetic fibres threaded through carpet backing and then looped over.
-The difference between a loop pile and a cut pile carpet is that the loops are not left looped over, but cut, in a cut pile carpet.
+A loop pile carpet has strands of wool or synthetic fibres looped through carpet backing.
+The difference between a loop pile and a cut pile carpet is that the loops are cut in a cut pile carpet.

-What are the benefits of loop pile carpet?
+What are the pros and cons of using loop pile carpet?

 Loop pile carpets can provide a diverse range of carpet designs because they can be manufactured into a variety of patterned and textured designs, or smooth and even finishes, creating quite different visual impressions.
-Note the diverse appearances of the textured loop Far North and Seamist carpet collections and the Borneo plain loop collection.
+Note the diverse appearances of Carpet Court’s textured loop Far North and Seamist collections and the Borneo plain loop collection.

 Far North is crafted in 100% pure Berber wool, while Seamist is made from premium synthetic fibres known as Triexta, but it is the textured loop which creates quite different appearances, one fairly natural and the other with distinctive patterns.
 The plain loop of the Borneo carpets creates a continuous uniform finish with minimal texture, but still more texture than a cut pile carpet.

-Loop pile carpets are considered to be easier to clean than cut pile carpets, simply because spills may sit on the surface of the looped pile longer than on a cut pile.
-However, modern technological manufacturing processes must also take some credit as they have produced excellent stain resistant properties for all carpets.
+While loop pile carpets are considered easier to clean than cut pile carpets because spills sit on the surface of a loop pile longer than on a cut pile, innovative technological manufacturing processes must also take some credit as they have produced excellent stain resistant properties, particularly in synthetic carpets.

 Is loop pile carpet durable?

-As a testament to how well loop pile carpets stand up to heavy traffic, loop pile is the construction often used in polypropylene carpets renowned for their hardwearing capabilities and the reason they are the preferred fibre for rental and commercial properties.
+As an indicator of how well loop pile carpets endure heavy foot traffic, loop pile is the construction often used in polypropylene carpets renowned for their hardwearing capabilities and the reason they are the preferred carpet for rental and commercial properties.

 Where can I see different types of carpet in-store?

-Use Carpet Court’s online store locator to easily locate your nearest store and peruse their extensive range of carpet samples.
-See and touch the different fibres, types and colours first-hand.
+Use the online store locator to easily locate your nearest store and peruse their extensive combination of cut, loop and twist pile carpets.
+See and touch the range of carpet fibres, types and colours first-hand.
 Alternatively, you can phone 1300 CARPET and find your local store that way.